 Yes, some of it might sound complicated to start with.
 But, if you avoid complicated stuff, how will you ever learn how it works?
-And if your marketing agency can’t make complicated stuff easy to understand, they’re not doing their job properly.
+And if your agency can’t make complicated stuff easy to understand, they’re not doing their job properly.

 Sign up for this incredible business success model

-Sit back, relax.
+Sit back, and relax.
 Don’t do the hard work.
 Just hand over some cash, sign up for a webinar or an event and watch the money roll in.